 We don’t store personal information on our servers unless required for the on-going operation of our site.

-We use Google Analytics to collect statistics about the behaviour of visitors to our website.
+We use Google Analytics to collect statistics about the behavior of visitors to our website.

 If you interact with our website, or enter data in our contact form, this may be stored on our website until we get around to deleting it.